crzykidd/docker-api-notifier/README.md

 ![Python](https://img.shields.io/badge/python-3.11-blue?logo=python)
 ![License](https://img.shields.io/badge/license-MIT-green)

 A lightweight, event-driven Docker monitor that automatically updates DNS entries and service dashboards based on container events and metadata.

+I started this project to solve updating my Technitium DNS server when a host started up on a docker host.
+So that is the first task this container does.

+Then as I was working I was struggling with how to update my dashboard via API etc.  So I decided to write a self defining dashboard.
+So this notifier also can be enabled to send updates to [STD-Service Tracker Dashboard](https://github.com/crzykidd/service-tracker-dashboard).

+While STD has a small config file and some manual setting options.
+The real design was to specify tags in docker compose so that your config would define and update the dashboard.

 ---